 d. reviewing our knowledge and skills in supervision or discussion with experienced practitioners

 e. regular continuing professional development to update knowledge and skills

 f. keeping up to date with the law, regulations and any other requirements, including guidance from this Association, relevant to our work

-15. We will keep accurate records that are appropriate to the service being provided.
+15. We will keep accurate records that:

 16. We will collaborate with colleagues over our work with specific clients where this is consistent with client consent and will enhance services to the client.